yixleex/mnemeona/README.md

 **Mnemeona** is a local-first writing and story-development environment for creating, organizing, and expanding long-form fiction.

-It combines a manuscript editor, project and scene management, worldbuilding, and AI-assisted writing in one workspace.
+It combines a manuscript editor, project and scene management, worldbuilding, AI-assisted writing, and visual story development in one workspace.

 Mnemeona can run either as a **web application** or as a **native desktop application** using Tauri.